minecraftforum/rules/rules/global/rules.markdown

 * __Impersonate Staff__

-    Do not impersonate staff, this includes the use of fake banners and titles.
+    Do not impersonate staff, this includes the use of fake banners and titles or phony IRC nicknames.

 ### Alternate Accounts